About Young Artists

 The Young Artist Awards, sponsored by Standard Bank, are presented by the National Arts Festival Committee to emerging, relatively young South African artists who have demonstrated exceptional ability in their chosen fields but who have not yet achieved national exposure and acclaim.

-Artists are nominated by members of the the Festival Committee, fellow artists as well as by interested members of the public.
-The Festival Committee, comprising established professionals from the various arts disciplines, decides on the final recipients.
+Artists are nominated by members of the Festival Artistic Committee, fellow artists as well as by interested members of the public.
+The Artistic Committee, comprising established professionals from the various arts disciplines, decides on the final recipients.

 Designed to encourage the recipients in the pursuit of their careers, a key aspect of the awards is that they guarantee the winning artists a place on the Main programme of the following year’s National Arts Festival.

 Apart from a cash prize, each of the winners receive substantial financial backing for their Festival participation, whether this is the mounting of an exhibition or the staging of a production.